kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ```

 ### API interaction Purpose (Why are you here?)
-We must define a simple to implement, but contextually significant, answer to the question: *Why are you here?* It’s difficult to glean the purpose of an application interaction by external inspection without asking this obvious question.
+We must define a simple to implement, but contextually significant, answer to the question:
+*Why are you here?*
+Its difficult to glean the purpose of an application interaction by external inspection without asking this obvious question.

-At the moment of making the API call, the application has access it’s own stack and history of source code location/lines and functions that brought it to make a request of an external API.
+At the moment of making the API call, the application has access its own stack and history of source code location/lines and functions that brought it to make a request of an external API.
 Disabled by default, it could be enabled by setting a variable such as `KUBE_CLIENT_SUBMIT_PURPOSE`.

 Allowing the application to supply this _‘mental snapshot of purpose’_ could be as simple as providing space in our protocol for including source and method callstacks.